 Some branches are so laden with the deep purple fruit that they're pulled nearly to the ground and rebound like coiled springs once I relieve them of their burden.
 I slosh through murky water, trying to find the best clusters — humming aloud to myself in case I happen upon a black bear involved in similar pursuit.
 It's a satisfying way to spend a few hours.
 By the end, I'll have earned a few scratches, my lower back will be aching and my fingers will be stained the color of a deep bruise — but my basket will be full of berries.

 It's no coincidence that the berries ripen just in time for the start of the cooler season when everyone's immune systems are put to the test, as they offer us exactly the support we need to keep our immune systems healthy through the seasonal transition.
-Packed with vitamin C and a potent cocktail of antioxidants (including flavanols, anthocyanins and phenolic acids), they act as a nutritional powerhouse for our immune systems — supplying the very nutrients our bodies need to stay healthy.
+Packed with vitamin C and a potent cocktail of free radical scavengers (including flavanols, anthocyanins and phenolic acids), they act as a nutritional powerhouse for our immune systems — supplying the very nutrients our bodies need to stay healthy.
 The immune-supporting activity of the berries has been demonstrated in numerous studies, where daily administration of Elderberry extracts have been shown to offer excellent in-the-moment support.

 In terms of how best to use the berry, I like to do a little of all of the above, but if you choose just one way to enjoy Elderberries, Elderberry syrup is the way to go.
 You can make the syrup from fresh or dried berries — but if you use fresh, be sure you have the correct species: the berries should be black rather than red and drooping downwards rather than standing upright in umbels.
 If you harvest your own be sure to use a trusty Plant ID guide.
 Otherwise, you can purchase dried berries from your local herb shop or through an online retailer.